Performers

 • Pamela Helton

 Clarinetist and TME Artistic Director, Pamela Helton, has performed solo recitals at St. Andrews Church (NYC), Amsterdam Concertgebouw, L'eglise Sainte-Marie-Madeleine, Paris, and St. Martins-in-the-Fields, London.
 Ms. Helton gave her solo debut with the New Orleans Philharmonic and has since served as Principal Clarinetist with the Nova Filharmonia Portuguesa, Mexico City Opera Orchestra, and Corpus Christi Symphony Orchestra.
-She has also performed with the Nation Chamber Orchestra, and the Allentown (PA), Memphis (TN), and Maryland Symphony Orchestras.
+She has also performed with the National Chamber Orchestra, Memphis Symphony Orchestra, Maryland Symphony Orchestra and Baltimore Concert Artists.
+Ms. Helton regularly performs with the New Prism Ensemble and Allentown (PA) and Alexandria (VA) Symphony Orchestras.

 • Jeffry Newberger